vini-karumuru/QAA/README.md

-# RNA-seq Quality Assessment Assignment - Bi 623 (Summer 2025)
+# RNA-seq Quality Assessment Assignment - Bi 623 (Summer 2025 Assignment/PS 2)

-## Overall assignment
+## Overall assignment:

-In this assignment, you will process electric organ and/or skeletal muscle RNA-seq reads for a differential gene expression analysis.
-We will be completing the differential gene expression analysis in our last bioinformatics project.
+In this assignment, you will process electric organ and/or skeletal muscle RNA-seq reads for a future differential gene expression analysis.
+We will be completing the differential gene expression analysis in our last bioinformatics assignment of this class.
 You will learn how to use existing tools for quality assessment and read trimming, compare quality assessments to those created by your own software, and how to align and count reads.
 Additionally, you will learn how to summarize important information in a high-level report.
-You should create a cohesive, [well written](FIXLINK) report for your "PI" about what you've learned about/from your data.
+You should create a cohesive, well written report for your "PI" about what you've learned about/from your data.

-Be sure to upload all relevant materials by the deadline and **double check** to be sure that your offline repository is up-to-date with your online repository.
+**This template is provided as reference for instructions.
+Files with specific naming conventions are requested to be turned in at the end of this problem set.
+You can use this template to gather notes while completing this assignment.** Be sure to upload all relevant materials by the deadline and **double check** to be sure that your offline repository is up-to-date with your online repository.
 Answers to questions should be included in your final, high-level, report as a `pdf`.
 This pdf should be generated using Rmarkdown and submitted to Canvas as well as GitHub.
 Be sure to keep a well-organized, detailed lab notebook!

 ### Dataset:

 Each of you will be working with 2 RNA-seq files from two different electric fish studies (PRJNA1005245 and PRJNA1005244).
 The methods for the PRJNA1005244 dataset are [published](https://doi.org/10.1093/molbev/msae021) and the methods for the PRJNA1005245 dataset are written in the third chapter of a [thesis](https://canvas.uoregon.edu/courses/266187/files/22059308?module_item_id=5380118).
 For all steps below, process the two libraries separately.
 SRR assignments are here: ```/projects/bgmp/shared/Bi623/PS2/QAA_data_Assignments.txt```.
-If you have time, consider claiming additional RNA-seq datasets from these BioProjects via this [google doc](https://docs.google.com/document/d/1vEmVEzUaTjbDF4JyNsWH-wFpi8dm4wkcvWgSoYZzoCY/edit?usp=sharing).
+If you have time, consider claiming and processing additional RNA-seq raw sequencing files via this [google doc](https://docs.google.com/document/d/1vEmVEzUaTjbDF4JyNsWH-wFpi8dm4wkcvWgSoYZzoCY/edit?usp=sharing).
 Although this is not extra credit, it will make our downstream RNA-seq analysis more interesting and your classmates will appreciate your efforts.

-You are responsible for downloading this data from NCBI SRA, dumping into fastq files, and zipping those files.
+You are responsible for downloading this data from NCBI SRA, dumping into FASTQ files, and zipping those files.
 We are processing this data for use in a future assignment, so please keep your files well organized.
 Finally, rename the files to reflect Species_individual_organ_age_readnumber.fastq.gz.

+**Reminder: This template file IS not your final product; however, it gives you a space to record all of the necessary information for your final report.**

-# Part 1 – Read quality score distributions
+## Part 1 – Read quality score distributions

-1. Create a new conda environment called `QAA` and install `FastQC`.
+1. Create a new conda environment called `QAA` and install `FastQC`, `cutadapt`, and `Trimmomatic`.
 Google around if you need a refresher on how to create conda environments.
 Recommend doing this in an interactive session, not the login node!
 Record details of how you created this environment in your lab notebook!
 Make sure you check your installation with:
    - `fastqc --version` (should be 0.12.1)

 2. Using `FastQC` via the command line on Talapas, produce plots of the per-base quality score distributions for R1 and R2 reads.
 Also, produce plots of the per-base N content, and comment on whether or not they are consistent with the quality score plots.